-Efficiency is a priority when it comes to HVAC in commercial properties - but right now, your system could play a key role in keeping everyone in your premises safe and healthy.
-Here are some of the key things to consider when managing the air conditioning in your organisation.
+Efficiency is a priority when it comes to HVAC in commercial properties – but right now, your system could play a key role in keeping everyone in your premises safe and healthy.
+Here’s our digest of some of the key industry recommendations to consider when managing the air conditioning in your organisation.

 1. Switch air handling units from ‘recirculation’ to 100% ‘outdoor air’

 Most systems work by recycling the air to control temperature around your building, which until now has been the default setting for most businesses.
 However, with the threat of COVID-19 still ever-present, moving towards a ‘fresh air’ commercial air conditioning system is the recommended approach for reducing risk and promoting hygiene best practices.
 It does mean that temperatures are harder to maintain, but the health and safety of people in your care should be your top priority at the moment.

 “It is recommended that any ventilation or air conditioning system that normally runs with a recircula-tion mode should now be set up to run on full outside air where this is possible.
 The potential benefit to public health at this time outweighs the reduction in energy efficiency caused by not recirculating air.”